 The primary blend used in the formula is called the Wholesome Superfood Blend, which accounts for a total of 3,405 milligrams worth of nutrients per serving.
 This blend contains some great ingredients including Organic Spirulina Powder, Organic Chlorella Powder, Organic Wheat Grass Powder, Organic Alfalfa Powder, Organic Moringa Leaf Powder, Artichoke extract, Spinach leaf powder, lemon juice powder, and more.

 However, the problem is the dosage of the overall blend as a whole is way too small.
 The fact that the ingredients are good becomes irrelevant if the dosages are too small, which is the case here.
 There are plenty of good superfoods in this blend, but the blend as a whole is just not potent enough to produce any really noticeable health benefits for the user.

 Gut Renewing Probiotic Blend

 Skinny Greens contains what they call a “gut renewing probiotic blend” that provides 2,530 milligrams worth of nutrients per serving.
-The probiotics blend includes acacia fiber, bromelain, amylase, lactase, cellulase, and more.
+The probiotic blend and digestive enzyme blend includes acacia fiber, bromelain, amylase, lactase, cellulase, and more.
 All of the ingredients in this blend can either be classified as probiotics or digestive enzymes.

 Probiotic and digestive enzyme blend components are important for greens powder supplements to include because they help ensure your body properly digests, absorbs, and utilizes the superfoods you are consuming.
 They also improve overall gastrointestinal health, so it’s great to see these ingredients included in this formula.
 With that being said, the problem is again that they are severely under dosed, which means you probably are not going to experience noticeable health benefits.

 Mood Boosting Adaptogen Blend

-The Skinny Fit Skinny Greens adaptogen blend is very weak at only 670 milligrams per serving.
+The Skinny Fit Skinny Greens mood boosting adaptogen blend is very weak at only 670 milligrams per serving.
 This number is so insignificant that the blend almost isn’t even worth considering.
 With that being said, it does contain great ingredients including organic turmeric root extract, organic Ashwagandha Root powder, rhodiola root powder, and American ginseng root extract.

 These ingredients are often referred to as “nootropics.”
 Nootropics are designed to help improve your brain function, so they’re not a bad addition to the formula.
-The problem is the size of the blend is simply way too small.
+The problem is the size of the mood boosting adaptogen blend is simply way too small.
 Also, it’s a stretch to count these nutrients as superfoods.
 You can start to see the recurring theme here…they constantly use great ingredients but always severely under dose the ingredients.

 Waist Slimming Blend